franzos/goFranz/_dev/2015/2015-04-09-expressionengine-php-error-non-static-method-should-not-be-called-statically.markdown

 layout: post
 title:  "ExpressionEngine PHP Error: Non-static method should not be called statically"
 date:   2015-04-09 08:00:00
-excerpt: "Message: Non-static method Mx_calc::usage() should not be called statically, assuming $this from incompatible context"
+summary: "Message: Non-static method Mx_calc::usage() should not be called statically, assuming $this from incompatible context"
 categories: PHP
 category:
   - dev